mclaughlinconnor/ycircuit/README.md

     * Ellipse (Alt+A->E)
     * Arcs (3-point and 4-point Bezier curves) (Alt+A->A)
     * Text box (with support for bold, italics, underline, overline, subscript and superscript) (Alt+A->T)
-        * LaTeX support is present, but each new expression is saved as a separate image for now.
-Font sizes are currently mismatched but will be fixed later on
+        * LaTeX support is present but not all available font options apply.
+Font sizes are currently mismatched but will be fixed later on.
+This, of course, assumes that you have a suitable LaTeX distribution already installed.
-        * An option for a more coherent look would be to use symbols
+        * An option for a more coherent look would be to use the symbols button in the text editor.
   * Symbols (Alt+S)
     * Wire (Right click to change the angle of the wire!)
 (Alt+S->W)
     * Resistor (Alt+S->R)